camunda/camunda-docs-manual/content/reference/dmn/decision-table/hit-policy.md

 ### Aggregators for Collect Hit Policy

-{{< img src="../img/collect-aggregator.png" title="Hit Policy Collect with Aggregation" class="no-lightbox" >}}

-In the visual representation of the decision table the aggregator is specified by a marker after the hit policy.
+In the visual representation of the decision table an aggregator can be selected in addition to the `COLLECT` hit policy.
 The following aggregators are supported by the Camunda DMN engine:

 <table class="table table-striped">